 FBA vs FBM: it’s a question that most Amazon sellers have to think long and hard over.
 There are significant advantages to using the Fulfilled by Amazon (FBA) service, but fulfilling Amazon orders yourself (Fulfilled by Merchant, or FBM) has upsides too.

 In the wake of Amazon’s decision to suspend the restocking of its warehouses as a result of the COVID-19 crisis, many sellers are forced to use the FBM fulfillment method.
 But this way of selling on Amazon could actually be more profitable for your business once you’ve become accustomed to it.

-Whether you’re new to Amazon or a seasoned seller wondering if you should change your set up, here is a guide to figuring out which Amazon fulfillment method is best for your business.
+Whether you’re reconsidering your fulfillment method in the current international climate, if you’re new to Amazon, or if you’re a seasoned seller wondering if you should change your set up, here is a guide to help you answer the question of FBA vs FBM.

 FBA: Using Amazon fulfillment services